-He leaned forward to read aloud the estimated time of arrival on the dashboard display of his driverless Maybach.
-“Twenty minutes to go.”
-There was no one else in the vehicle to hear him and no other sound except the near-silent hum of the electric motor, relentless and efficient.
+He leaned forward to read aloud the estimated time of arrival on the dashboard display of his Maybach.
+“Twenty minutes to go,” he said to no-one in particular.
+There was no driver, no one else in the vehicle to hear him and no other sound except the near-silent hum of the electric motor, relentless and efficient.

-Jake Kassman yearned at that moment for the sound of her voice more than anything, but he knew she wouldn’t answer his call.
+Jake Kassman yearned at that moment for the sound of her voice more than anything.
+But he knew she wouldn’t answer his call.
 He would have to decide his own fate, hero or heretic, without her.
 Twenty minutes to go.
-Sixty years old and alone in the cavernous leather cabin of armagnac brown and obsidian black, he felt suddenly helpless and insignificant.
+Sixty years old and alone in a cavernous leather cabin of armagnac brown and obsidian black, he felt suddenly helpless and insignificant.

 Born on the first day of the 21st century, Maria Perez learned to cook as a young girl at her mother’s side in Jackson Heights, Queens.
 “Cook with all your senses, tesora mia,” her mother told her one afternoon.
 "But mostly with your heart."
 She watched her daughter, face and apron powdered with errant patches of flour, knit her brow and focus while she pressed the heels of her little palms into a ball of dough destined to fill the biscotti jar on the kitchen table some hours later.